sebnitu/BaseWeb/docs/docs/blocks/off-canvas.md

 </div>

 <div class="notice info">
-  <p><strong>Credit:</strong> Transition effects were inspired an article by <a class="onclick-newtab" href="https://tympanus.net/Development/SidebarTransitions/">Mary Lou</a> over at Codrops.</p>
+  <p><strong>Credit:</strong> Transition effects were inspired from an article by <a class="onclick-newtab" href="https://tympanus.net/Development/SidebarTransitions/">Mary Lou</a> over at Codrops.</p>
 </div>

 If instead you prefer to create a custom transition effect, you can disable the default transition output by passing the value `null` to the `$off-canvas('transition')` variable.
-Alternatively, you can also disable all default class output by passing the value `false` to the `$off-canvas('classes')` variable.
+Alternatively, you can also disable all class based output by passing the value `false` to the `$off-canvas('classes')` variable.
 Either of these methods will disable the default class output and allow you to create your own custom transition effects.
-Just make sure you're outputting the base off-canvas styles if you opt to disable class outputs all together.
+Just make sure you're outputting the base off-canvas styles if you opt to disable class based output.

 ```scss
 // If disabling all class output, you can still build base off-canvas using: